-The island of Ireland has played a very important role in some beloved movies and TV series, from The Quiet Man and Ryan’s Daughter, to Game of Thrones® and Derry Girls.
+The island of Ireland has played a very important role in some beloved movies and TV series.
 Find out where to see the real-life Ireland filming locations from your favorite on-screen universes.

 9 Famous Film Locations in Ireland You Can Actually Visit